leon4rd/test/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## What did the dog say to the two trees?
+Bark bark.